gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 $ docker-compose run --rm -e HOST_HOSTNAME=`hostname` rclone_cngb /app/rclone_copy.sh --starting-doi 100216 --ending-doi 100221 --use-live-data
 ```

-This command will copy a selection of real GigaDB data
+This command will copy a set of real GigaDB datasets into the
+`gigadb-datasets/live` directory.
+You can confirm this by browsing the
+`gigadb-datasets/live` directory using the Wasabi web console and checking the
+latest log file in the `logs` directory.

 If the `--use-live-data` flag is used and the script determines that it is not
 running on the CNGB server then the script will exit with an error message: